Amazon Makes a Major Move Into Content Analytics

 Clips vs. DeepLens

-The Google Clips offering (image to the right), which is also still in preview mode, looks more ready for consumer use and it also has built-in facial recognition.
+The Google Clips offering, which is also still in preview mode, looks more ready for consumer use and it also has built-in facial recognition.
 We think that both of these prototype cameras represent the first generation.
-The moves from Google and Amazon will be the first of many efforts to leverage real-time Video Analytics.
+The moves from Google and Amazon will be the first of many efforts to leverage real-time video analytics.